 What are the requirements to become a foster parent in Georgia?
 Do you need to be of a certain background, marital status, or income level?
 Not necessarily!
 The biggest requirement to consider when contemplating foster care is the desire to support and care for a child or children.
 You must be able to demonstrate a level of maturity and stability to ensure that your home will be a comfortable and beneficial environment.
 Helping a child to feel protected and nurtured while working to achieve his or her developmental goals is also important.

-Because the ultimate goal of foster care is reunification of the biological family, you must be willing to help maintain healthy communication between the child and his or her parents.
+Because the ultimate goal of foster care is the reunification of the biological family, you must be willing to help maintain healthy communication between the child and his or her parents.
 This is typically done through Partnership Parenting, which is a program developed to help biological families to parent their children, even when they aren’t living in the home.
 Not only does this help reduce the trauma of placement for children, but it also keeps the child/parent bonds intact.
 This gives the biological parent(s) a chance to show responsibility and progress to achieve permanency faster.
 Caregivers in the Partnership Parenting program may also be related to the child(ren) in the program.
 Through the Relative Partnership Parenting program, children may be housed with those they are related to through blood, marriage, or adoption.
 The requirements and benefits are the same for relatives and nonrelatives.

 According to Foster Georgia, additional requirements to become a certified Resource Parent include: